 Are you an Olympian?
 No. But then again, why not?
 To see the work that goes into presenting the final draft of that Olympic race, why wouldn’t you do the same for your play?
 Why wouldn’t you present an Olympic worthy piece, rather than something that’s been gone through only once?
 Why wouldn’t you practice, examine, hone, try out your work before presenting it to the world?

-This post was written for novel writers, but really it applies to all writers.
 Never submit your first draft to the world.
 Be Olympian in your efforts.